GeorgeRoe/rust-mmu-guest-lecture/slides.md

 cargo run
 ```

-I have never come across a rust project that isnt using vanilla cargo.
+I have never come across a Rust project that isnt using vanilla cargo.

 ---
 layout: center